 Reliability & safety

-Nissan builds some of the most reliable cars on sale, the GT-R is no different
+Nissan builds some of the most reliable cars on sale and the GT-R is no different

 Interior materials are of a fair quality and the cabin feels well screwed together, but the GT-R doesn't have the luxurious feel of a Porsche 911 or Aston Martin Vantage.
-The advanced technology used in the engine, gearbox and four-wheel-drive system should prove reliable, although you can expect big maintenance bills if you plan on exploiting the car's maximum performance on a regular basis.
+The advanced technology used in the engine, gearbox and four-wheel-drive system should prove reliable, although you can expect big maintenance bills if you plan to exploit the car's maximum performance regularly.

 Price, value for money & options

-Nothing offers this level of performance and capability at this price
+Nothing offers this level of performance and capability for the price

 For the performance on offer, the Nissan GT-R is a relative bargain.
-The introduction of the revised model saw the price rise by £10,000, but it's still around half the price of rivals that have similar performance.
-The GT-R used to be an amazing bargain, but prices have risen by around a third since it went on sale - it's just not as good as it could be.
-The bland design, clunky switches, limited headroom, and cheap-looking sat-nav are totally out of place in the GT-R as well - with a price tag this high, you expect better.
-Only one spec level is availabl, but it comes generously equipped with climate control, an 11 speaker stereo and 20 inch alloy wheels.
+It's not as cheap as it once was, but it's still around half the price of rivals with similar performance.
+The car's bland design, clunky switches, limited headroom and cheap-looking sat nav are out of place, though – with a price tag this high, you expect better.
+Only one spec level is available, but it comes generously equipped with climate control, an 11-speaker stereo and 20-inch alloy wheels.